privacyguides/privacyguides.org/docs/maps.md

 - Must not collect PII per their privacy policy.
 - Must not require users to create an account with them.
-- Must not require users to share location data, and if the user opts in to sharing their location the data  must be anonymized.
+- Must not require users to share location data.
+If the user opts in to sharing their location, this data must be anonymized.
 - Maps can be downloaded and the app used entirely offline.

 ### Best-Case